 FileZilla is a free, open-source, cross-platform FTP application consisting of FileZilla Client and FileZilla Server.
 FileZilla Client GUI provides integrated FTP protocol support and is a client-side alternative to “FTP Secure” (FTPS).
 FileZilla Server supports authentication via VNC or 3rd party Active X controls; it can also be configured for SSL communication using TLS/SSL encryption.

-It helps you transfer your file from your computer to Amazon S3, Backblaze B2, Box, Dropbox, Google Cloud, Google Drive, Microsoft Azure, Microsoft OneDrive, Microsoft OneDrive for Business, Microsoft SharePoint, OpenStack Swift, and WebDAV via FTP/SFTP/FTPS.
+It helps you transfer your files from your computer to Amazon S3, Backblaze B2, Box, Dropbox, Google Cloud, Google Drive, Microsoft Azure, Microsoft OneDrive, Microsoft OneDrive for Business, Microsoft SharePoint, OpenStack Swift, and WebDAV via FTP/SFTP/FTPS.

 Check the screenshot below for applications with file transfer features.